Reclaim Your Focus: How to Rebuild Your Attention Span Without Quitting the Internet

 Close the Loops

-A scattered mind is often a sign of too many open loops.
-Once a week, sit down with a notebook and write out everything that's pulling at your attention: unfinished tasks, unanswered messages, loose ends.
+A scattered mind is frequently a sign of too many unresolved things.
+Once a week, sit with a notebook and write out everything pulling at your attention: unfinished tasks, unanswered messages, lingering decisions.
+Then address each one: do it if it takes less than five minutes, give it a specific time and place, or consciously decide to let it go.